 Beep codes differ depending on the type of BIOS used in your motherboard.
-To learn more about different types of BIOS and their associated beep codes, in a web browser type: www.pchell.com/hardware/beepcodes.shtml or go to your favorite search engine and search for "beep codes."
+To learn more about different types of BIOS and their associated beep codes, visit www.pchell.com/hardware/beepcodes.shtml or go to your favorite search engine and search for "beep codes."